Jozzzo/java-stream-api-exercises/README.md

 Java 8 Exercises
 ================

-Created for the purpose of hands-on workshop.
+Created based on internet examples for practice java streams

 Contains both theory - in Java classes so you can play with it - and exercises (with hints) to solve on your own.